 print(id(x)) #=> 506081760 changes with each execution

 The object replacement process demonstrated above follows Python’s normal processing of any statement which changes the value of an immutable object and is not a special exception for function returns.

+It is possible in Python to provide a read-only view of a parameter without the cost of making a local copy.
+The following example illustrates how to implement this read-only view by using the MappingProxyType interface:

+from types import MappingProxyType foo_types = MappingProxyType( { "foo1": 1, "foo2": 2 } ) print(foo_types["foo1"]) print(foo_types["foo2"]) #foo_types["foo1"] = 3 #=> TypeError: 'mappingproxy' object

+#=> does not support item assignment

+OUTPUT

+1

+2

 6.32.2 Avoidance mechanisms for language users

 To avoid the vulnerabilities or mitigate their ill effects, software developers can: